okeshawarz/prospectus/draft3.md

-I focus on the role that distributive conflict plays in the creation of urban space and inequality. @rognlie2015 uses NIPA data to show that the decline in the labor share during the past 30 years seems to be due to an increase in the share going to housing capital, rather than corporate capital.
+I focus on the role that distributive conflict plays in the creation of urban space and inequality. @rognlie2015 uses NIPA data to show that the decline in the labor share during the past 30 years seems to be due to an increase in the share going to housing capital, rather than corporate capital (See figures 1 and 2).
 Similar shifts in the distribution of income can be seen in breakdowns of GDP by metropolitan areas.
 It is also clear that housing prices and rents have risen rapidly over the same period, in a geographically uneven fashion.
 The implications of